 Recent Australian Tax Office data that shows five of the gas industry’s most prominent companies, four of which, Arrow Energy, Australia-Pacific LNG, Chevron and ExxonMobil, are members of the APPEA, have paid no income tax for at least the past seven years, despite a combined income from their Australian operations of $138 billion.

-Such revelations, and the energy sector’s rapacious drive for profits at the expense of millions of ordinary people, demonstrates the need to place this sector and all essential resources under public ownership and democratic workers’ control, to be used for social need and not private wealth accumulation.
+Such revelations, and the energy sector’s rapacious drive for profits at the expense of millions of ordinary people, demonstrate the need to place this sector and all essential resources under public ownership and democratic workers’ control, to be used for social need and not private wealth accumulation.